-If you would like to adopt a litter container, please complete the Adopt a Spot form and the Litter Container Rules form.
+If you would like to adopt a litter container or paint a mural on a utility box or other public space, please complete the Adopt a Spot form and the Litter Container Rules form.
 Send these back with a description or drawing of the art to be installed.
 Once your application is approved you can begin work on the project.
 Here is a video that shows you how it's done http://www.youtube.com/watch?v=TCL4I7shWx8.

 Report Volunteer Hours

 Help us keep record of volunteer contributions and accomplishments through our new easy to use Track it Forward program.
 First time users can register at www.trackitforward.com/site/adopt-spot.
 Once you have an account, you can log and manage hours online, or via the free smartphone app (search for “Track it Forward” or “OurVolts” in the app store).
 We’ll use these reports to better share the story of Oakland volunteers and recognize your contributions.
 Track it Forward also provides you with a record of your volunteering and a way to view other volunteer reports.
 Volunteer coordinators can also track on behalf of their groups.
 Tutorial videos are available here.
 Contact firstname.lastname@example.org for more info or assistance.

 Public Works coordinates two city-wide volunteer events each year involving thousands of participants.
 Come join the fun!

 - Earth Day is typically held the third Saturday in April.
 Mark your calendar for Saturday, April 23, 2016!